TheJiahao/laskutys/src/utils/preprocess_items.typ

   assert(type(default_vat_rate) == decimal)

   for item in items {
-    if "vat_rate" in items {
+    if "vat-rate" in items {
       assert(
         type(item.vat-rate) in (str, decimal),
-        message: "Use decimal or str in vat_rate of items", )
+        message: "Use decimal or str in vat-rate of items", )
     }